rwieruch/blog_robinwieruch_content/graphql-apollo-server-tutorial.md

 ...
 {{< /highlight >}}

-Now you are ready to write your tests against an actual running test sever (`npm run test-server`) which uses a consistently seeded test database.
-Last but not least, if you want to use async/await in your test environment too, you have to adjust your *.babelrc* file to:
+Now you are ready to write tests against an actual running test sever (`npm run test-server`) that uses a consistently seeded test database.
+If you want to use async/await in your test environment, adjust your *.babelrc* file:

 {{< highlight javascript >}}
 {